 Buy through an online travel agency or aggregator

-Online agencies such as Expedia or aggregator sites like Kayak display most available airfares.
+Online agencies such as Expedia or aggregator sites like Kayak or Google Flights display most available airfares.
 This allows you to quickly compare the most convenient routing and find the most affordable ticket price.
 What’s more, if something goes wrong, you can, at least in theory, call the online agency for help with everything from rebooking a flight to obtaining a refund.
 Online agencies are excellent research tools, allowing you to search for the lowest available fare, and then book wherever you want.
 But these sites will not display every airline, every fare combination, or every route.
 Instead, they might show fares from airlines with which they have preferred relationships — called fare bias.
 Note: Southwest Airlines, the biggest domestic U.S. carrier, does not make its fares available to Expedia, Orbitz, and other online travel sites.
-You’ll need to visit Southwest Airlines to find its fares.

 How do I know if I really have a ticket?